Kerry Fitzgerald

 Kerry Victor Joseph Fitzgerald (c.
 1948 – 18 December 1991) was an Australian rugby union referee best known for officiating in the 1987 Rugby World Cup Final, the first ever Rugby World Cup final.

 Refereeing career

-Fitzgerald took up refereeing in 1977, making his international debut in 1984 in a match between New Zealand and Fiji in Suva.
+Fitzgerald took up refereeing in 1977.
+In 1984 he made his international debut in the unofficial test between the All Blacks and Fiji in Suva.

-For the first Rugby World Cup in 1987 he was one of two Australian referees selected.
-Fitzgerald sent off Welsh player Huw Richards after he had been knocked unconscious during a semifinal between New Zealand and Wales.
-He went on to referee the World Cup Final.
+For the first Rugby World Cup in 1987 he was one of two Australian referees selected, the other being Bob Fordham.
+Fitzgerald refereed pool matches between the England and the United States and Ireland verses Wales.
+In the semi-final between New Zealand and Wales, The Welsh player Huw Richards was elbowed in the head by Gary Whetton, who he then punched before being knocked out by Buck Shelford.
+After Richards regained consciousness, Fitzgerald issued him the first red card of the tournament.
+Fitzgerald, went on to referee the World Cup Final.

-He went on to referee 26 tests, including the England-Scotland Rugby World Cup Semi-final in 1991, just 6 weeks before his death.
+In his career Fitzgerald refereed 26 tests, including the semi-final between England and Scotland in the 1991 Rugby World Cup, just 6 weeks before his death.

 Death

 Fitzgerald collapsed and died in his office on 18 December 1991.